In The Bone Witch, Tea mastered resurrection―now she’s after revenge…

 Then of course we have the romance.
 Whoooo, things really start to kick in here, even though it took most of the book I was like ‘FINALLY, YESSSS’.
 Girl, he’s not mad at you, he’s mad at himself for trying not to love you and not being able to help himself—that is one of my favorite kinds of romances by the way.
 This did have me swooning a bit, I’ll admit.
 I also loved Fox’s relationship with Princess Inessa.
 You know, I just love a good love story especially when it seems like odds are stacked against them.

 The world building and the magic system continue to be a highlight as well.
 So…what didn’t work for me?
 That’s harder to pin down.
 I don’t know what it is but something about these books just don’t pull me in quite as much as other stories, not enough for me to be screaming on twitter or bouncing in my seat as I read.
-I wish I knew what it was… Maybe it’s that I’d rather it just be the characters rather than all of the politics because I find myself not caring about all that as much as the character’s emotional journeys.
+I wish I knew what it was… Maybe it’s that I’d rather it just be more about the characters rather than all of the politics because I find myself not caring about all that as much as the characters’ emotional journeys.
 Because of that the pacing felt really slow at times.
+And, again, it could be an audio thing.
 Anywho.
 Still very much looking forward to the conclusion!
-3.5/5 stars.
+4/5 stars.